Transitioning to net-zero

 The Investor Agenda encourages investors to make low-carbon investments and commitments including phasing out investments in thermal coal – a major contributor to global GHG emissions.
 Investors should also integrate climate change into their long-term investment decision-making process and portfolio analysis.

-We have committed to increasing our investments in appropriate low carbon opportunities such as renewable energy, energy efficiency, low carbon transportation, energy storage and energy efficient buildings.
+Commit to increasing our investments in appropriate low-carbon opportunities such as renewable energy, energy efficiency, low-carbon transportation, energy storage and energy efficient buildings.

 Integrate climate change into our portfolio analysis and decision-making